V0idExp/yass/README.md

 decisions tried out and (poor) implementation done for learning.
 It is not meant in any way to be fun, engaging, original or something else which a good game should be.
-A bit of effort is made though to keep the codebase clean, apply a consistent coding style and having an overall robust and performant implementation.
-Code is splitted in modules tied as less as possible, in order to make them easily copy-pastable to other projects.
+A bit of effort is made though to keep the codebase clean, apply a consistent coding style and have an overall robust and performant implementation.
+Code is split in modules tied as less as possible, in order to make it easily copy-pastable to other projects.

 *Build and play on your own risk! :)*